MENU

 TANG and SONG DYNASTIES

 Cai Xiang, a noted scholar from this period, articulated the nuances of tea appreciation in Tea Note (specifically in the 11th century), emphasizing the importance of experiencing color, fragrance, and taste in tea.
-His work introduced various items essential for tea service, enumerating up to nine different types, including ewers, tea bowls, and saucers, which are still used today.
+His work introduced various items essential for tea service, enumerating up to nine different types, including cauldrons, tea bowls, and saucers, which are still used today.
 Tea drinking during the Song Dynasty became about enjoying the beverage and a sociocultural experience that included tea contests.
 Competitors would whisk tea to create a frothy topping, heightening the sensory experience.
-The choice of tea bowls played a role in this aesthetic as well; black glazed tea bowls were preferred to highlight the foam, while celadon and white glazed bowls offered a different visual appeal.